xrdocs/automation/_tutorials/using-cisco-wae-to-run-sim-on-network-models-from-OE.md

 The output of the curl command needs to be saved to file, parsed and decoded.

-## WAN Automation Engine
+## Using WAE Design Client

 Once the plan file has been decoded, WAE Design Client may be used to open the network model.
-Simulations can be performed on the plan file as though the file was retrieved from a WAE Automation Server.
+Simulations can be performed on the plan file as though the network model was retrieved from a WAE Automation Server.

 ![Opening Network Model using WAE Design Client]({{site.baseurl}}/images/screenshot 2021-08-23 14.42.45_2.png)